Lance Anderson (American football)

-Lance Anderson (born February 5, 1971) is an American football coach and former player.
+Lance Anderson (born February 5, 1971) is an American college football coach and former player.
+He is the head football coach at Utah Tech University, a position he had held since the 2024 season.

 Playing career

 Anderson played linebacker for Idaho State from 1993 through 1994.
 He walked on to the program after serving a church mission following high school.

 Coaching career

 Idaho State

 Following his graduation in 1996, Anderson joined the coaching staff at his alma mater.
 In his first season, 1997, he coached the Idaho State running backs, before serving as the tight ends coach and assistant offensive line coach.

 Mobile Admirals

 In the summer of 1999, Anderson coached the running backs for the Mobile Admirals in the lone season of the Regional Football League.
-That season, the Admirals were 6-2 and won the league championship, the RFL Bowl I.
+That season, the Admirals were 6–2 and won the league championship, the RFL Bowl I.

 Bucknell

 That fall, Anderson joined the Bucknell football staff as the tight ends and assistant offensive line coach.
 In 2001, Anderson moved to the defensive side of the ball, coaching the defensive line for two years.
 He also served as the programs recruiting coordinator during this time.